 Home Health, on the other hand, involves administering services that are more clinical and more technical (and usually more expensive).
 Duties include preparing and administering medications, wound care, and other duties associated with caregiving.
 Home Health is covered by Medicare.

 Care in the home can take on a variety of shapes and sizes and can incorporate family, friends, and professional assistance.
-I think most people, given a choice, would prefer to receive assistance from someone they know, family members, or friends.
+Most people, given a choice, would prefer to receive assistance from someone they know, family members, or friends.

 There are certainly situations when family or friends providing care is not appropriate.
-If professional support is to be hired, there are a few questions to ask the agencies you are interviewing.
+If professional support is to be brought into the home, there are a few questions to ask the home care agencies you are interviewing.